WP-Optimize: Full Setup, Best Settings and Configuration (2023)

 Before starting any optimization settings, make sure to take a backup.

-It’s important whenever you are doing any changes to your database.
+It’s important whenever you are making any changes to your database.

 Click on “Run all selected optimisations”.